U(1) CS Theory vs SL(2) CS Formulation: Boundary Theory and Wilson Line: Entanglement Entropy at One-Loop

 \subsection{Hayward Term}

-We discuss whether it is possible to study the quantum correction by computing the bulk and Hayward terms here.
+We discuss whether it is possible to study the quantum correction by computing the bulk and Hayward terms.
 From the solution \eqref{Fsol}, we choose the saddle point as in the Wilson line: \bea F_{saddle}\equiv 2\exp\big(c_2(t)\big)\tan\bigg(\frac{\theta}{2}\bigg)+c_3(t). \eea By substituting the solution into the action with the field redefinition \eqref{fredef}, the $c_2(t)$ and $c_3(t)$ would not affect the result.
-Because the introduction of the $n$-sheet torus with the boundary conditions for the $\phi$ would be exactly the same, the quantum fluctuation only comes from the $c_1(t)$ term in Eq. \eqref{Fsol}.
-All situations are similar as in the Wilson line, except that the quantum fluctuation does not depend on the $\theta$.
+Because the introduction of the $n$-sheet torus with the boundary conditions for the $\phi$ would be the same, the quantum fluctuation only comes from the $c_1(t)$ term in Eq. \eqref{Fsol}.
+All situations are similar to the Wilson line, except that the quantum fluctuation does not depend on the $\theta$.
 The non-vanishing one-loop result relies on the non-trivial dependence of the $\theta$.
 Therefore, the partition function does not include quantum fluctuation.
-Introducing the $n$-sheet manifold to the approach of the Hayward term \cite{Takayanagi:2019tvn}, the quantum fluctuation still cannot generate the non-trivial dependence of the $\theta$.
+Introducing the $n$-sheet manifold to the approach of the Hayward term \cite{Takayanagi:2019tvn}, the quantum fluctuation still cannot generate the dependence of the $\theta$.
 Therefore, the result implies the inconsistency between the entanglement entropy and naive quantum generalization to the quantum regime.
-This fact again shows why the classical result is too universal, and the inclusion of quantum contribution is a non-trivial task.
+This fact shows why the classical term is too universal, and including quantum contribution is a non-trivial task.